keu/docs/software_versioned_docs/version-0.16/cli-install-windows-10.md

 Once you've completed the steps above, head over to our [CLI Quickstart Guide](cli-quickstart.md) to finish the installation and start deployment DAGs.

-## Astronomer Software CLI on Windows 10
+## Astronomer CLI on Windows 10

-If for any reason you can't install WSL, you can install a Windows adapted version of the Astronomer Software CLI directly by following the instructions below.
+If for any reason you can't install WSL, you can install a Windows adapted version of the Astronomer CLI directly by following the instructions below.

 ### Step 1.
 Pre-Flight Checklist